max-orhai/ppaml-cp7/README.md

 The task in this phase of CP7 is to predict [seasonal rates](https://en.wikipedia.org/wiki/Flu_season) of Influenza-Like Illness (_ILI_ or 'flu') in 60 distinct sub-populations of the continental US, ranging in size from the entire country to individual counties.

 In addition to historical ILI rate data for each population, three different kinds of covariate data, representing flu-related tweets, vaccination claims, and weather, are provided for use in solutions.
-In a _simulated nowcast_ experiment, all four kinds of variables will be made available to solutions, one week at time, over the target season.
+In a _simulated forecast_ experiment, all four kinds of variables will be made available to solutions, one week of data at time, over the 32-week target season.

+### Contents:

+- Data sets
+    - Population data
+    - ILI rates
+    - Tweet counts
+    - Vaccinations
+    - Weather
+- Problem statement
+- Evaluation protocol
+    - Evaluator script

 ---